cweiske/ouya-store-api/api/devs.ouya.tv/api-v1-gamers-key.put.rst

 ``PUT https://devs.ouya.tv/api/v1/gamers/key``
 ==============================================

-Store an encryption key on the server
+Store the user's public key on the server.

-FIXME: When is that key needed?
+Receipts/purchases are encryptd by the server with the user's public key, so that only that user can decrypt it.

 HTTP request
 ============